Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Computing the radical

 If instead $r_c$ assigns the weight $-1$ to $e_1$ and $e_2$, then the contribution of $v$ is $w(e_1)-w(e_2)$.

 When adding together the contributions from all vertices, the terms cancel out in pairs, giving us $0$.
 We schematically illustrate how the cancelling occurs in \Cref{fig:radicalelement} right.

-If $c$ is not embedded, that is, some switch of $\tau$ meets $c$ more than once, then the above computation still holds with some more careful description.
+If $c$ is not embedded, that is, some switch of $\tau$ meets $c$ more than once, then the above computation still holds with some more careful book-keeping.
+For example, if a vertex $v$ lies on two cusps of $c$, say determined by pairs of half-edges $(e^1_1, e^1_2)$ and $(e^2_1, e^2_2)$ respectively, then one can check that the contribution of $v$ is $\pm (w(e^1_1)+w(e^1_2)) \pm (w(e^2_1)+w(e^2_2))$, depending on whether $r_c$ assigns $\pm (-1)^i$ to $e^1_i$ and $e^2_i$ respectively.
 We let the reader fill in the details.
 Alternatively, one can pass to a finite cover of $\tau$ where $c$ is embedded and perform the computation there. \end{proof}

 The radical elements behave nicely with respect to elementary moves.
 To state this precisely, first note that if $\tau'$ is obtained from $\tau$ by an elementary move, then the boundary components of $\tau'$ are in natural one-to-one correspondence with those of $\tau$.